rcc-uchicago/user-guide/docs/midway23/midway_jobs_overview.md

 **Key point:** *In an interactive session, you will load [software modules](/midway23/software/midway_software_overview) and run your scripts in real-time, whereas when submitting batch jobs, you specify the software modules to be loaded and scripts to be run in advance.*

-Interactive jobs are the most intutive way to use Midway, as they allow you to interact with the program running on compute node/s (e.g., execute cells in a Jupyter Notebook) in real-time.
+Interactive jobs allow you to interact with the program running on compute node/s (e.g., execute cells in a Jupyter Notebook) in real-time.
 This is great for exploratory work or troubleshooting.
 An interactive job will persist until you disconnect from the compute node, or until you reach the maximum requested time. *

 Batch jobs are non-interactive, as you submit a script to be executed on a compute node with no possibility of interactivity.
 A batch job doesn't require you to be logged in after submission, and ends when either (1) the script is finished running, (2) job's maximum time is reached, or (3) an error occurs.